CraftAcademyLabs/ca_course/middleman/html_abstraction_markup_language.md

 ```
 Notice how even the simplest bit of HTML involves some repetition.
 The paragraph tag must be placed at the beginning of the statement, and then a corresponding closing tag must be placed at the end.
 What if we could skip all of this nonsense?

-Here’s the same statement in Haml:
+Here's the same statement in Haml:

 ```haml
 %p This is also an HTML paragraph
 ```

-In Haml, we prefix HTML tags with a “%” and it takes care of the rest.
+In Haml, we prefix HTML tags with a "%" and it takes care of the rest.
 But wait you implore, how does one differentiate between two elements without the closing tag?
 The answer is of course that Haml is whitespace dependent, meaning it uses the visual structure of your code to determine the HTML output.
-Here’s another example that uses multiple elements and even nests some elements inside of others (the list items are nested in the unordered list).
+Here's another example that uses multiple elements and even nests some elements inside of others (the list items are nested in the unordered list).

 Haml: